stephaneleonard/TrustUp-App-test/README.md

 ```

 ## State management
-The state management was handeled using the Bloc package.
+The state management was handled using the Bloc package.